oiishoo/jb-formality-detection/README.md

 ### ⭐ Ideas for future analysis

-It would also be interesting to analyse how different aspects of the text influence the assignment of the label, for example, the length of the text, the types of punctuation used or the presence of apostrophe in cases of ontraction.
+It would also be interesting to analyse how different aspects of the text influence the assignment of the label, for example, the length of the text, the types of punctuation used or the presence of apostrophe in cases of contraction.